 What is In-Vitro Fertilisation?

-In-Vitro Fertilization is one of the most common Assisted Reproduction techniques.
-It consists in a laboratory oocyte’s fertilization by a spermatozoon, and then, in a in utero transfer of the embryo or embryos.
+In-Vitro Fertilisation is one of the most common Assisted Reproduction techniques.
+It consists in a laboratory oocyte’s fertilisation by a spermatozoon, and then, in a in utero transfer of the embryo or embryos.

-So, the process of IVF consists in four phases: an ovarian stimulation, patient´s oocyte retrieval (puncture), in laboratory fertilization, and at last the transfer in uterus (transfer).
+So, the process of IVF consists in four phases: an ovarian stimulation, patient´s oocyte retrieval (puncture), in laboratory fertilisation, and at last the transfer in uterus (transfer).

-It is also essential to have an equipped laboratory, and an advanced technology in Reproductive Biology, that allowing us to obtain oocytes, spermatozoa and the most suitable embryos and so leading to a pregnancy.
-Scroll the menu on the left to find practical informations about all the aspects of an IVF.
-All you need to know before the first appointment and after pregnancy test result.
+A correct diagnosis, a personalised guidance for each case and the coordination of the process by the medical team are key to success.
+It is also essential that it is carried out in a laboratory equipped with the most advanced technology for Reproductive Biology, allowing to obtain the most suitable eggs, sperm and embryos to achieve a pregnancy.
+Scroll the menu on the left to find practical information about all aspects of the IVF process: all you need to know before the first appointment and up to the day of the pregnancy test.

 Before to start an IVF cycle, it’s essential to receive a comprehensive information on the whole process in medical, biological, legal and psychological level.
 Furthermore, tests are required to understand the

 characteristics of each couple, because is important to focus on each case to guarantee the quality of performance.

 The In Vitro Fertilisation is a process that take place in phases; the first stage is the ovarian stimulation; then the oocyte retrieval, and third the In Vitro oocyte insemination, so at the end the embryos are transferred in the uterus of the patient.